terryaney/KatApp/readme.md

 Property | Type | Description
 ---|---|---
 `kaId` | `string` | Current id of the running KatApp.
 Typically only used in Template Files when a unique id is required.
+`hasChanged` | `number` | Automatically maintained by the KatApp framework.
+Every time *any* input changes (changing a dropdown, typing a character in text input, etc.), this value is updated with a new timestamp.
+Allows for reactive v-effect statements without hooking up an [`IKatAppEventsConfiguration.input`](#ikatappeventsconfiguration) event.
+`isDirty` | `boolean` | Indicates if any v-ka-input has changed since the KatApp has been rendered.
+Allows for host application to prompt about changes before navigation or actions if necessary.
+Host application must set to `false` after any action/api that has 'saved' inputs.
 `uiBlocked` | `boolean` | Returns `true` when a RBL Calculation or Api Endpoint is being processed.
 See [`IKatApp.blockUI`](#IKatApp.blockUI) and [`IKatApp.unblockUI`](#IKatApp.unblockUI) for more information.
 Typically used to show a 'blocker' on the rendered HTML to prevent the user from clicking anywhere.
 `needsCalculation` | `boolean` | Returns `true` when input that will trigger a calculation has been edited but has not triggered a calculation yet.
 Typically used with [`v-ka-needs-calc`](#v-ka-needs-calc) directive which toggles 'submit button' state to indicate to the user that a calculation is needed before they can submit the current form.
 `model` | `any` | Kaml Views can pass in 'custom models' that hold state but are not built from Calculation Results.
 See [`IKatApp.update`](#IKatApp.update) for more information.